morten-egan/docdb/README.md

 Looking at the result:
 ----------------------------

-To see the documentation, take the file generated in the output directory (docdb_controller_data.js) and place it alongside the html and js files in the zip file.
+To see the documentation, take the file generated in the output directory (docdb_controller_data.js) and place it alongside the js files in the zip file.
 To work, it needs the following files:

-* docdb.html
 * docdb_controller.js
 * docdb_controller_2.js
 * angular_app.js

-Place docdb_controller_data.js in the same location, and open docdb.html in your browser.
+Place docdb_controller_data.js in the same location [unzipped location]/js, and open docdb.html in your browser.